-Roslynpad is a tool for executing .NET code designed to be lightweight, simple, and very easy to use.
+Roslynpad is a tool for running .NET code designed to be lightweight, simple, and very agile to use.

-One of the things that is criticized about .NET compared to other development solutions such as NodeJs or Python is its relative complexity or slowness when creating a new project.
+One of the things .NET is criticized for compared to other development solutions like NodeJs or Python is its relative complexity or slowness when creating a new project.

-And, in reality, they are not wrong.
-The truth is that creating a new application in .NET usually requires more work and effort than in other alternatives, which makes it not used as much in “lightweight” script-like programs.
+And, actually, they are not wrong.
+The truth is that creating a new application in .NET usually requires more work and effort than in other alternatives, which makes it less used for “lightweight” script-type programs.

 Roslynpad is an editor developed in CSharp and Avalonia.
 It is cross-platform and works on Windows, Linux, and macOS.

-It has similar features to the commercial program LINQpad, which Roslynpad is inspired by.
-Although LINQpad is a much more advanced solution, it is a paid one.
+It has features similar to the commercial program LINQpad, a development that inspired Roslynpad.
+Although Linqpad is a much more advanced solution, it is paid.

-Roslynpad includes autocomplete, error highlighting, and correction suggestions.
-Additionally, NuGet packages can be added, although only from public repositories.
+Roslynpad incorporates autocompletion features, error underlining, and correction suggestions.
+Likewise, NuGet packages can be added, although only from public repositories.

-In short, it is a very interesting tool for working with C# and running small script-like applications in a comfortable and simple way.
+In short, it is a very interesting tool for working with C# and running small script-type applications in a comfortable and simple way.

 Let’s see the use of Roslynpad with a couple of simple examples.
-To do this, we just have to open a new script and write the following.
+To do this, we simply have to open a new script and write the following.

 Console.WriteLine("Hello from Roslynpad");

-If we run the code, we will see the output in the command console.
-A very useful tool is Dump(), which appears as an extension method for any object, and allows us to display the results.
-For example,
+If we run the code we will see the output in the command console.
+A very useful tool is Dump(), which appears as an extension method for any object and allows us to display results.
+For example

-Of course, we can also create somewhat more complex programs, with functions, classes, assemblies, and other .NET tools.
+Of course, we can also make somewhat more complex programs, with functions, classes, assemblies, and the rest of the .NET tools.

 var path = @"C:\myPath";